 The plates return to the kitchen empty anyway, thanks to chef Matt Barlow (ex-Two Birds One Stone, Cecconi’s).
 His wide-ranging menu always includes a handful of inventive sweet options (see: pavlova pancakes) alongside the usual egg, avocado and toast dishes.

 Lunch covers burgers, salads and sandwiches, which you can pair with a beer or wine from the tight list.
 Unusually for a cafe, Hawthorn Common takes breakfast and lunch bookings every day of the week, provided your group is five or more.

-The spacious room is overlooked by black-and-white portraits of the Colls’ past clients and the tradesmen who helped build the cafe.
-If you're lucky, you might make the cut at the next cafe.
+The spacious room is overlooked by black-and-white portraits of regular customers and the tradesmen who helped build the cafe.

 We do not seek or accept payment from the cafes, restaurants, bars and shops listed in the Directory – inclusion is at our discretion.
 Venue profiles are written by independent freelancers paid by Broadsheet.